PayFabric/APIs/Sections/Wallets.md

 }
 </pre>

-**Note**: We highly recommand PayFabric wallet hosted page for creating/updating credit card or eCheck wallets, which is a secure page that can be embedded into your application.
+**Note**: We highly recommend using PayFabric hosted wallet page for create/update credit card/eCheck wallet entry.
+It is a secure page that can be embedded into your application.
 Please click [here](../../../../Hosted-Pages/blob/master/Sections/Wallet%20Page.md#update-a-credit-card--echeck).

 Retrieve a Credit Card / eCheck
 -------------------------------